 Who are the Yezidi?

-Their religious practices borrow from different belief systems.
-While Sufi terminology is embedded in their vocabulary, some Yezidi are circumcised following the practices of Judaism.
-They also practice baptism like in Christianity.
+The fact is, the religious practices of the Yezidi borrow from different belief systems, only part of which is the dominant regional religion, Islam.
+The Yezidi have different convictions and practices than traditional Islam.
+While Sufi terminology is embedded in their vocabulary, some Yezidi are circumcised following the practices of Judaism, yet some are baptized after the traditions of Christianity.

 Some who have studied the Yezidi have concluded that they are bird worshippers.
 The preeminent deity among the Yezidi is named Melek Tawus, a Peacock Angel.
 The Yezidi believe God created Melek Tawus, who was the first of seven archangels that he made before Adam.
 When Adam was made, God told the archangels to bow to him, but Melek Tawus refused.
 God then praised Melek Tawus and gave him jurisdiction over the earth.
 Yezidis believe God’s command was only a test, which Melek Tawus passed.